LGBTQ themes in horror fiction: Transgender body horror

 There have been many recent commercially successful novels that center body horror as an allegory or expansion on ideas of bodily dysphoria and transphobia, like 2022's Hell Followed with Us.
 Gretchen Felker-Martin's Manhunt received critical praise for her 'gory' and brutal' debut novel.
 Liam McBain of NPR wrote, "Manhunt is a paragon of body horror...it's obvious the point Felker-Martin is making with the Legion: While everything is heightened within the apocalyptic setting, enforcing gender kills people, That's true today; Manhunt just takes it to an extreme."
 Alison Rumfitt's 2021 debut novel Tell Me I'm Worthless is a gothic twist on the horrors of marginalization, told from the perspective of a trans woman and her transphobic former friend.

 Author Jude Ellison S. Doyle, in It Came from the Closet: Queer Reflections on Horror, drew a connection between traditional body horror depictions, which capitalize on a fear of feminine sexuality, and anti-transition rhetoric, which frames medical transition as a form of bodily mutilation.
 He emphasized that he hoped to see more mainstream body horror written from non-cis perspectives, writingThere is a difference between feeling uncomfortable with your own body and having others proclaim how uncomfortable they are with you, between the horror felt by a person and the horror caused by a monster.

 Novels with unintentional LGBT theming

 Thomas Harris' The Silence of the Lambs follows the investigation surrounding serial killer Buffalo Bill, who claims to be a transsexual woman.
-Transgenderism is not one of the novel's main themes, and a physician in the book clarified that the character is not actually transgender, simply mentally ill.
+Transness is not one of the novel's main themes, and a physician in the book clarified that the character is not actually transgender, simply mentally ill.
 However, after the novel was adapted to film, there was extensive criticism of the portrayal as being damaging to the public perception of transgender people.